USEPA/untidywindrose/README.md

 shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.

-By submitting a pull request, you make an agreement with EPA that you will not submit a claim of compensation for services rendered to EPA or any other federal agency.
-Further, you agree not to charge the time you spend developing software code related to this project to any federal grant or cooperative agreement.

-\#\#License This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+\#\#License This project is licensed under the CC0 License - see the [LICENSE.md](LICENSE.md) file for details